The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 Health Promotion

-Health Promotion actively promotes student well-being — a key factor in academic success and long-term happiness.
-Students can visit our Wellness Suite in the Student Union, get involved with Health Promotion through experiential learning opportunities, and help us promote inclusion and social justice throughout the UB community.
-Our four main areas of focus include alcohol, tobacco and other drug harm reduction; healthy eating; sexual violence prevention and response; and stress reduction.
+Health Promotion promotes student well-being — a key factor in academic success and long-term happiness.
+Students can get involved with Health Promotion through experiential learning opportunities and help us promote inclusion and social justice throughout the UB community.
+Our four main areas of focus include alcohol and other drug harm reduction, healthy eating, sexual violence prevention and response, and stress reduction.
+The Sexual Violence Prevention and Response programs hosts a Confidential campus-based Advocate from Erie County Crisis Services.

-The Students of Concern Team seeks to proactively identify, assess and offer a coordinated institutional response to situations with the potential to negatively impact the health, safety and success of the University at Buffalo members.
+The Students of Concern Committee seeks to proactively identify, assess and offer a coordinated institutional response to situations with the potential to negatively impact the health, safety and success of the University at Buffalo members.
 This group serves as a central body to which concerning student behaviors may be referred for action or remediation.
-The team meets regularly to discuss referral cases and coordinate individualized responses to support students who are identified as struggling.
-Team members assess referred students for their potential risk to the campus and community, make decisions based on the best interests of both the student and the university, and then put individuals in touch with appropriate support services.
-The Students of Concern Team is comprised of administrators from Student Life and other University at Buffalo units, and is chaired by the Director of Student Conduct and Advocacy.
+The committee meets regularly to discuss referral cases and coordinate individualized responses to support students who are identified as struggling.
+Committee members assess referred students for their potential risk to the campus and community, make decisions based on the best interests of both the student and the university, and then put individuals in touch with appropriate support services.
+The Students of Concern Committee is comprised of administrators from University Police, Student Life, and other University at Buffalo departments.
+It is chaired by the Director for Student Support and Resources.

 Most campus facilities are open to the public under existing campus policies, with the exception of residence areas, which are limited to residents and guests.
 University police officers conduct foot patrols of campus buildings and residence halls.
 All residential entry doors are controlled through a card access system, and rooms are provided with locks and door viewers.
 Non-residential facilities are generally locked at night and several buildings are equipped with card access systems.
 University Police provides 24-hour-a-day vehicle and foot patrol protection on all University at Buffalo properties owned by the State University of New York.
 Most campus facilities, with the exception of residential areas, are open to the public during day and evening hours when classes are in session.
 The general public can attend cultural and recreational events on campus but have limited access to campus buildings.
 Many Campus buildings are locked at night and when classes are not in session.
 Locked campus buildings are accessible only to faculty, staff, and students with proper identification and access cards or keys.
 University at Buffalo’s Facility Access Controls Policy governs the use of nonresidential campus buildings, including the opening and closing of facilities and after-hours use by students, faculty, and staff.